 From time to time, the fair market value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-Despite this adverse investment performance, the annual income generated from the Foundation's investment portfolio will be used to support programs deemed prudent by the board of directors.
+Despite this adverse investment performance, the Foundation used the annual income generated from its investment portfolio to support programs the board of directors deemed prudent.